 Whether they make you want to puke or jizz they are here to stay and it turns out they have been around for quite some time already.
 They unearthed a Siberian princess in the Altai mountains in Russia a few years ago who is inked up to buggery.
 This image is of her upper arm, and an artists impression of what it would have looked like before she was locked in ice for 25 centuries.
 It wouldn’t look out of place on a modern arm would it?

-She died at about 25 years of age and was buried alongside two personal warriors (poor chaps were probs killed for the purpose – unlucky), six saddled up horses ready to ride her safely in to the next world, some trinkets, some meaty snacks and a small container of lovely jubbly prehistoric weed!
-She must have been one cool mother frigger.
+She died at about 25 years of age and was buried alongside two personal warriors (who were probs killed for the purpose – unlucky), six saddled up horses ready to ride her safely into the next world, some trinkets, some meaty snacks and a small container of lovely jubbly prehistoric weed!
+She must have been abit of a dude.
 I guess you must get pretty bored in the Siberian winter.
 May aswell get baked.
 That’s what I’d do.
 To make her even cooler they’ve dubbed her Princess Ukok.
 Awesome.

 She even had tattoos on her hands which is pretty heavy metal and normally the domain of tattoo artists and mentals.
 Hands and face are pretty major decisions, and a touch painful I would guess:

 The warriors had similar art on their icey bodies too.
 Look at this guy’s personal mural:

 And here is one of the gnarly looking remains of the warrior dood:

 So what was this ancient hottie all about?
 Well, we’ll never know of course because it was ages ago and Marty McFly isn’t real and neither is Doctor Who; I think Stephen Hawking is real but I’m not sure he can help.
 They reckon she may have been a revered folk tale narrator, a healer or a holy woman.
 I reckon she was just a massive drug barron overlord.
 Whatevs.
 I would like to have chilled with her for a bit….